Date First Published: December 2, 2014

 Other information includes messages from other care providers, referrals, reminders and tasks requiring urgent attention.
 As such, this view supports the function of the care provider as a manager of all cases under his/her care.

 A mock up of a screen with patient list displayed is shown below:

 Single Patient View

-It is good practice to review existing results before or during an encounter with the patient.
-Therefore before new data is collected, a view of pertinent historical data (e.g. allergies data, current diagnosis and relevant recently acquired data) needs to be presented.
-Other CIS data elements (orders, decision support information, incident reports, care plans, instructions etc.) need to be also presented in easily identifiable sections.
+It is good practice to review existing information before and during an encounter with the patient.
+Therefore, before new data is collected, a view of pertinent historical data (e.g. allergies data, current diagnosis, and relevant recently acquired data) needs to be presented.
+Other CIS data elements (orders, decision support information, incident reports, care plans, instructions etc.) need to be also presented in easily discernible sections.

 Through the use of various graphic user interfaces (GUI, icons, menus, index, navigators, hyperlinks, and tabs), any of the applications or a particular functionality may be expanded by the user as and when it is needed (the windows approach).
-The structure and content of views are purposely designed to support clinicians in performing their work (as opposed to queries for statistical purposes).
+The structure and content of displays are purposely designed to support clinicians in performing their work.

 Clinicians would use the CIS application to perform most of their work including data collection, making a diagnosis, choosing care plans, placing orders and documenting results.
 There are occasions when order entry is the main task, hence a view just for order entry and viewing of task status would be very useful.
 Other items on the menu includes links to the scheduling application, referral letter format and messaging application.

 Because of its complexity, a separate screen with menus and sub-menus is required.